Blathers/neopets-user-scripts/README.md

 ## Neopets Classic Inventory Header
 ![Classic Inventory](https://i.imgur.com/LRAON6O.png)
 * Replaces the desktop inventory link bar with images in a style that is similar (not exactly the same) to the classic headerbar
+* Adds two middle links to fit the format, top sends you to neopia central and bottom sends you to your shop stock page
 ## Neopets Add Important links

 ![Sidebar links](https://i.imgur.com/NsBWvUv.png)